Konamiman/NestorDevice/MSX/README.md

 The program can be assembled using [Sjasm](https://github.com/Konamiman/Sjasm), or directly from a MSX using Compass.

-The ROM version of the program uses RAM above C000h, thus it should work on any MSX having at least 16K of RAM.
+The program uses RAM above C000h, thus it should work on any MSX having at least 16K of RAM.

 There are a few interesting constants to consider when assembling the program: